Financing Your Education

 More information regarding both plans can be found below.

-Hood College offers a number of graduate assistantships (GAs) that provide tuition and/or stipends in exchange for teaching, research, coaching or other assistance to the College.
+Hood College offers a number of graduate and teaching assistantships (GAs and TAs, respectively) that provide tuition and/or stipends in exchange for teaching, research, coaching or other assistance.
 Such assistantships provide full or partial tuition remission and are available in academics, athletics and student life.
 More information regarding Graduate Assistantships can be found below.

 - The Association of Medical Diagnostics Manufacturers Scholarship The AMDM provides annual scholarships in the area of Regulatory Compliance for Hood College students.
 The funds are intended to assist students in need of financial support for their education and to contribute to the quality of future regulatory affairs professionals.